simeononsecurity/simeononsecurity.ch/content/articles/the-ultimate-guide-to-network-certifications/index.en.md

 ### Certified Information Systems Security Professional (CISSP)

 As a cybersecurity expert, the Certified Information Systems Security Professional (CISSP) certification holds immense value.
-It is a globally recognized certification that validates an individual's expertise in designing, implementing, and managing a secure business environment.
+It's a globally recognized certification that validates an individual's expertise in designing, implementing, and managing a secure business environment.

-The CISSP certification covers a wide range of topics, including **security and risk management**, **asset security**, **security architecture and engineering**, **communication and network security**, **identity and access management**, **security assessment and testing**, **security operations**, and **software development security**.
+The CISSP certification covers many topics, including **security and risk management**, **asset security**, **security architecture and engineering**, **communication and network security**, **identity and access management**, **security assessment and testing**, **security operations**, and **software development security**.

 To give you an idea of the importance of CISSP, here are some key statistics: